defanator/wordsearch/README.md

 ### Word spacing

 The `WordsearchBoard.occupied()` function is using the `word_spacing` class attribute to decide how many adjacent cells of a given position in a grid must not be occupied when looking for a place for a new word.
 By default it is set to 1.
-For small boards it could be reduced to 0, for larger boards it may be increased to avoid snuggling.
+For small boards it could be reduced to 0, for larger boards it may be increased to avoid possible word snuggling.

 ### Reversed words